keithbuhler/keithbuhler.github.io/index.md

 Thank you for visiting.

 I'm Keith Buhler, a philosopher and classical educator.
-I'm currently on the founding staff of a new classical academy in Southern California.
+I'm currently the founding headmaster of a new classical academy in Southern California.

 This site is a guide to my professional activity and personal interests.